tbensky/npct/README.md

 One board that came to mind in particular was the [ESP32](https://www.espressif.com).
 It costs $8....$8!
 This is cheaper than any Arduino, with or without BT, and it's a fully BT-enabled board about 2"x1" in size.
 Makers use it for all kinds of things, and $8 is pretty "no-risk."
 (It is about what materials cost for masks people are making.)
 There had to be some way of using an $8 device for a contact tracer.
 So I bought 3 on ebay and got to work.
 Here was my plan:

-* Come up with some encoding for a unique ID for yourself + your health information (Easy: an MD5 hash + some additional codes to describe your health).
+* Come up with some encoding for a unique ID for each person + their health information.

 * Come up with a way of broadcasting such information to those who come near you.
-(Easy again: put this encoding into the *BLE name* of the ESP32, and tell it to constantly advertise itself.)
-By putting it into the BT name, other devices can just "discover" each other and grab health info, so devices don't have to pair to exchange info.

 * Come up with a way of monitoring the health of those nearby.
-(Easy: As mentioned, tell the ESP32 to constantly discover advertising BLE devices, and log ones that have a health-related BLE name.)

 * Make it easy for one to set/change their health status, and to retrieve a log of other's health info the device found.
 (Easy: Some computer-based BLE configuration App.)

 * Power it with a $10 portable "extra phone charge" battery.

 * And, most importantly: No server, no storage, no App, no account to make, no Internet, no GPS.

+As far as implementing these items:

+* A unique ID and health information can be an MD5 hash with some additional codes to describe one's health.

+* Broadcasting your ID and informatiom to those around you, can be done by putting the ID+health codes into the *BLE name* of the ESP32, and then tell it to advertise itself.

+* Monitoring health of others nearby can be done by "discovering" the BLE names of other advertising devices, and simply grab and log the ID+health info.
+This way, devices don't have to pair to exchange info.

 That's it.
 I put it all together using an ESP32 and Web-Bluetooth in the Chrome browser.
 It all works, and here's how.
 Want to build one and try it out?